 10.2.1 Product Life Cycle

-10.2.1.1 Product Manufacturers provide one or more of the following for a minimum of twenty products that at a minimum evaluate the cradle-to-gate product life cycle:
+10. 2.1.1 Product Manufacturers provide one or Maximum = 19 points

+mo re of the following for a minimum of twenty

+pro ducts that at a minimum evaluate the cradle-to- Points are earned where products include one of

+gat te product life cycle: the listed third party verifications/certifications:

-- Third party verified Type III Environmental Product Declarations (EPD) according to ISO 21930: 2007 or ISO 14025: 2006, either product specific or industry average; - Third party Multiple Attribute Product Certification; AND/OR - Third party verified product life cycle assessment based upon ISO 14040: 2006 and ISO 14044: 2006.
+• • Info Third party verified Type III Environmental Product Declarations (EPD) according to ISO 21930: 2007 or ISO 14025: 2006, either product specific or industry average; Third party Multiple Attribute Product Certification; AND/OR Third party verified product life cycle assessment based upon ISO 14040: 2006 and ISO 14044: 2006.
+Nineteen points are earned for 30 or more products.
+Fourteen points are earned for 29 products.
+Thirteen points are earned for 28 products.
+Twelve points are earned for 27 products.
+Eleven points are earned for 26 products.
+Ten points are earned for 25 products.
+Nine points are earned for 24 products.
+Eight points are earned for 23 products.
+Seven points are earned for 22 products.
+Six points are earned for 21 products.
+Five points are earned for 20 products.
+No points are earned for 20 products.
+No points are earned for 20 products.

-- Multi-attribute Standard: products compared use the same MAS.
-Examples include the following: - NSF/ANSI 140-2015 Sustainability Assessment for Carpet - NSF/ANSI 332-2015 Sustainability Assessment for Resilient Flooring - NSF/ANSI 336-2011 Sustainability Assessment for Commercial Furnishings Fabric - NSF/ANSI 342-2014 Sustainability Assessment for Wallcovering Products - NSF/ANSI 347-2012 Sustainability Assessment for Single Ply Roof Membranes - ANSI/NSC 373-2014 Sustainability Assessment for Natural Dimension Stone - ANSI/BIFMA e3-2014: Business and Institutional Furniture Sustainability Standard (BIFMA e3) and Level® Sustainability Certification Program for Furniture - Tile Council of North America's Green Squared Certification (ANSI A138.1-2011) - UL 100: Sustainability of Gypsum Boards and Panels (2012) - UL 102: Sustainability of Swinging Door Leafs (2009)
+• use the same MAS Examples include the products.

+following productor

+NSF/ANSI 140-2015 Sustainability

+Assessment for Carpet

+• NSF/ANSI 332-2015 Sustainability

+Assessment for Resilient Flooring

+NSF/ANSI 336-2011 Sustainability

+Assessment for Commercial Furnishings

+Fabric

+NSF/ANSI 342-2014 Sustainability

+Assessment for Wallcovering Products

+NSF/ANSI 347-2012 Sustainability

+Assessment for Single Ply Roof Membranes

+ANSI/NSC 373-2014 Sustainability

+Assessment for Natural Dimension Stone

+ANSI/BIFMA e3-2014: Business and

+Institutional Furniture Sustainability

+Standard (BIFMA e3) and Level®

+Sustainability Certification Program for

+Furniture

+IIIe Council of North America's Green

+Squarea Certification (ANSI A138.1-2011)

+• OL 100: Sustainability of Gypsum Boards and Danals (2012)

+runers (2012) III 102: Suctainability of Swinging Door Logfa

+• OL 102: Sustainability of Swinging Door Leafs (2009)